iver56/audiomentations/docs/waveform_transforms/time_stretch.md

 [`leave_length_unchanged`](#leave_length_unchanged){ #leave_length_unchanged }: `bool`
 :   :octicons-milestone-24: Default: `True`.
 The rate changes the duration and effects the samples.
 This flag is used to keep the total length of the generated output to be same as that of the input signal.

+[`method`](#method){ #method }: `str` • choices: "librosa_phase_vocoder", "signalsmith_stretch"
+:   :octicons-milestone-24: Default: "signalsmith_stretch".

+    * `"signalsmith_stretch"`: Use signalsmith-stretch.
+Pros: 50-100% faster than librosa_phase_vocoder, and provides significantly higher audio quality.
+Con: Does not support more than 2 channels (stereo).
+    * `"librosa_phase_vocoder"`: Use librosa.effects.time_stretch.
+Pro: Supports any number of channels.
+Con: phase vocoding can significantly degrade the audio quality by "smearing" transient sounds, altering the timbre of harmonic sounds, and distorting pitch modulations.
+This may result in a loss of sharpness, clarity, or naturalness in the transformed audio.

 [`p`](#p){ #p }: `float` • range: [0.0, 1.0]
 :   :octicons-milestone-24: Default: `0.5`.
 The probability of applying this transform.